FIND HAUNTED HOUSE AND AMUSEMENT CONVENTIONS 2022-23

 Listed below are several horror conventions where you can go and find awesome Halloween toys, collecables, and meet tons of awesome celebs from some of your favorite movies.
 If you own a haunted house visiting this shows helps you meet celebs who can be hired to work at your haunted house!

 Monsterpalooza:This show is probably a cross between a horror show and a haunt related event.
 You will find the best monster creators in the WORLD at this event, plus several high end collecables, all sorts of masks, monsters, and much more.
 Monsterpalooza has two events each year one in the spring and one in the fall.
+This is a MAJOR SHOW which focus on horror and make up!
+This is a must see for any haunted house industry member.
 Plus this event features several horror celebs from some of your favorite moster movies.
-This show is in April and you can find them on the web here: http://www.monsterpalooza.com
+This show is in April and you can find them on the web here:www.monsterpalooza.com

 This is the biggest horror convention on the planet.
 If you own a haunted house you can go here and meet celebrities who would come to your haunted house, find interesting horror stuff and more.
 Chiller Theatre must be the biggest horror convention of its kind anywhere... we strongly suggest you visit this one!